How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

 The tab count was its own problem.
 By slide six the laptop fan was running.
 By slide eight she had a 60-megabyte Canva file that took eleven seconds to scroll.
 Procreate exports were larger than they needed to be because she kept the layered .procreate files in case she needed to come back.
 Versioning lived in filenames: slide-3-final-v4-fixed.png.

-According to the 2024 ConvertKit Creator Report, 41% of full-time creators spend more than ten hours a week on content production for free social channels alone — most of that time is asset preparation rather than ideation.
-Hana's six-hour Sunday block was, until earlier this year, on the heavy end of that curve.
+Full-time creators routinely lose a large share of the week to production for free social channels, and most of that time is asset preparation rather than ideation.
+Jordan's Sunday block was, until earlier this year, on the heavy end of that curve.
 The work wasn't creative.
 It was logistical.

 She tried consolidating into Figma.
 Figma was excellent for the UI mockups and impossible for the photo work.
 She tried staying inside Canva.
 Canva was the opposite.
 The actual constraint was that none of these tools knew how to generate, edit, and stitch in the same window.